bokulich-lab/moshpit-docs/docs/chapters/03_workflows/02_bin_mags.md

 ## Step 3 — Bin contigs into MAGs

-Two binners are available.
+Two binners are available in the [mag](#q2-plugin-mag) plugin.
 Both take the same contigs and alignment maps as input; choose one based on your environment and expected sample type.

 `````{tab-set}
 ````{tab-item} MetaBAT 2
-MetaBAT 2 uses tetranucleotide frequency together with coverage information to group contigs.
+[`bin-contigs-metabat`](#q2-action-mag-bin-contigs-metabat) uses tetranucleotide frequency together with coverage information to group contigs.
 It is fast, well-established, and explicitly outputs the contigs that could not be assigned to any bin (`unbinned-contigs`), which is used later in the BUSCO visualization.

 ```{code} bash
 mosh mag bin-contigs-metabat \